How Many Work Hours & Days Are in a Year?

-Ever wonder how many work days and work hours are in each year?
+Ever wonder how many work days in a year?
+Or how many work hours in a year?
 Seems like a simple question, right?

 • 260 Work Days in a Year